|

 SuperPunk7: Your aim sucks

-café_freak: oh it's sucking you were wanting. you could of just said so
+café_freak: oh it's sucking you were wanting. you could of just

 SuperPunk7: Remy!
 You're staining my innocent virgin eyes!